diojin/mockingjay/docs/2do.md

 * [DONE](#done)

 ### DO-DO
 - [ ] :hearts: :one: goagent activation or other VPN solutions
-- [ ] :hearts: :one: register paper-free bill
+    - [ ] :hearts: :two: annotation details + spring mvc annotations

--
-- [ ] :hearts: :one: Virtual box set up
+- [ ] :diamonds: :one: goagent activation or other VPN solutions
-- [ ] :hearts: :one: __docker__  — an image file that has all big data stuffs
+- [ ] :diamonds: :one: __docker__  — an image file that has all big data stuffs
-- [ ] :hearts: :one: annotation details + spring mvc annotations
-- [ ] :hearts: :one: create a mockup project with similar framework as project
-- [ ] :hearts: :one: register paper-free bill
+- [ ] :diamonds: :one: Virtual box set up
-    - [ ] :hearts: :two: how restful api supports batch queries [Restful API in Batch](#restful-api-in-batch)
+    - [ ] :diamonds: :two: how restful api supports batch queries [Restful API in Batch](#restful-api-in-batch)
-    - [ ] :hearts: :two: go through performance test - test cases

     - [ ] :diamonds: :two: upload books for money
-- [ ] :diamonds: :one: post man
+    - [ ] :diamonds: :two: post man
-    - [ ] :diamonds: :two: gather data volume in production environment
-    - [ ] :diamonds: :two: clear up all unread mails, go through mails stored in Docs

 #### Mission 201701
 - [x] :hearts: :one: ~~Performance test, jmeter,  kibana~~